 Welcome to the educational portion of the Freelance Dilettante.
 Here I will wax educational about my personal explorations of mathematics, and my developing love of the subject.
+This is NOT the MM Parent Page for current parents/students.
+To find that site, click HERE.

 As I may have mentioned before, I was, for most of my life, an “I don’t math” person.
 It seemed obvious that my strength was more “right brain” (although this is a misconception, as language is also a “left brain” activity, and I certainly think in words…in fact, sometimes it’s a struggle to get them to stop) and I felt that proficiency in math was absolutely unattainable.